 Royston Town Band can proudly boast of serving the town during three centuries, as it was founded in the mid-1800’s.
 At a time when the population of Royston was less than 3,000, such an organisation was regarded as an integral part of local life.

-Records can be traced back to 1865, but the band was probably formed much earlier – when it was first known as the Royston Volunteer Band.
 In 1880 William Hinkins, a member of a highly respected Royston business family, formed the Royston Teetotal Band, nicknamed then as the “wind and water” band.
 But the allegiance to temperance waned, and in 1891 the musicians became known as the Royston Military Band, because it included woodwind instruments as opposed to its present-day all brass configuration.

 Succeeding his father as bandmaster came Charles Hinkins, and another son, Herbert, was a prominent playing member.
 A further family member, Jack Hinkins, also a fine musician was killed in a motorcycle crash in 1927.
 Later on and before the Second World War the Hinkins family moved to Oxford, though their interest in the band was maintained.